 Putting your mattress out in the sun is the best way to not only dry your mattress quickly, but the sunlight naturally sanitises the urine – getting any remaining stink out of there!

-2. Spot cleaning a mattress.
+2. How to Spot Clean a Mattress

-If the mattress surface becomes dirty or soiled, it is possible to give your mattress a spot clean!
+If the mattress surface becomes dirty or soiled, it is possible to give your mattress a good spot clean!

 3. Removing poo and vomit from a mattress.

 The key to a successfully cleaned mattress after an accident is time.
 The quicker you can get to the mess, the better chance of success you will have in getting rid of the stain.
 Use a damp cloth to ‘collect’ as much of the substance as possible and flush it down the toilet (it is illegal to place human waste in the garbage bin).